 The relevance of the SVaR is regularly monitored and reviewed by the Risk Department in charge of the validation of internal models, as a second line of defense.
 The independent review process ends with (i) review and approval committees and (ii) an audit report detailing the scope of the review, the tests performed and their outcomes, the recommendations and the conclusion of the review.
 The model control mechanism gives rise to recurrent reporting to the appropriate authorities.

-The SVaR increased in average in 2020 (EUR 50 million vs EUR 38 million in 2019).
+SVaR decreased on average in 2021 (37 MEUR versus 50 MEUR in 2020).
 Its evolution over the year was marked by three main stages: